 The Yoga Sutras of Patanjali are widely acknowledged as the fundamental teaching on Yoga and the authentic methods required for Yoga to proceed.

 Yoga arose from the Sanatana Dharma, the ancient eternal spiritual tradition of India, and originates from the revelations embodied in the Vedas, Upanishads, Bhagavad Gita, Yoga Sutras, Samhkya Sutras and other authentic teachings.
 Samkhya and Yoga were taught by the Risis (sages) Kapila, Patanjali and Yagnavalkya who propagated the path of liberation known as Nivrtti – dharma.
 The goal of this practice is spiritual liberation from corporeal existence, a Transcendental Aloneness known by the terms, moksa, mukti, kaivailya or nirvana.

 Ayurveda is the healing science that originates from the same Vedic source and is aligned with the philosophy and spiritual orientation of Yoga.
-Understanding Ayurveda is essential to the appropriate application of Yoga.
+UnderstandingAyurveda is required for the appropriate application of healthy process required in Yoga.